-(5 a) The Fund should provide financial support to address the emerging challenges posed by the significant increase in the scale of certain types of crime, such as payment fraud, child sexual exploitation and trafficking in weapons, being committed via the internet in recent years (‘cyber-enabled crimes’).
+(5 a) The Fund should provide financial support to address the emerging challenges posed by the significant increase in recent years in the scale of certain types of crime being committed via the internet, such as payment fraud, child sexual exploitation and trafficking in weapons.

-(6) Funding from the Union budget should concentrate on activities where Union intervention can bring added value compared to action by Member States alone.
-In line with Articles 84 and 87(2) of the TFEU, funding should support measures to promote and support the action of Member States in the field of crime prevention, joint training and police cooperation and judicial cooperation in criminal matters involving all the Member States’ competent authorities and Union agencies concerning especially information exchange, increased operational cooperation and supporting necessary efforts to strengthen capabilities to prevent and combat terrorism and serious and organised crime.
-The Fund should also support training of relevant staff and experts, in line with the European Law Enforcement Training Scheme (LETS) general principles.
-The Fund should not support operating costs and activities related to the essential functions of the Member States concerning the maintenance of law and order and the safeguarding of internal and national security as referred to in Article 72 of the TFEU.
+(6) Funding from the Union budget should concentrate on actions where Union intervention can bring greater added value compared with action by Member States alone.
+In line with Article 84 and Article 87(2) TFEU, the Fund should support measures to promote and support the action of Member States in the field of crime prevention, the joint training of staff and police cooperation, as well as judicial cooperation in criminal matters involving Member States’ competent authorities and Union bodies, offices or agencies, especially as regards the exchange of information, increased operational cooperation and support for necessary efforts to strengthen capabilities to prevent and combat terrorism and serious and organised crime.
+The Fund should also support training of relevant staff and experts, in line with the general principles of the European Law Enforcement Training Scheme (LETS).
+The Fund should not support operating costs and activities related to the essential functions of the Member States concerning the maintenance of law and order and the safeguarding of internal and national security as referred to in Article 72 TFEU.

-(6a) In order to optimise the added value from investments funded wholly or in part through the budget of the Union, synergies should be sought in particular between the Fund and other Union programmes, including those under shared-management.
-To maximise those synergies, key enabling mechanisms should be ensured, including cumulative funding in an action from the Fund and another Union programme, as long as such cumulative funding does not exceed the total eligible costs of the action.
-For that purpose, this Regulation should set out appropriate rules, in particular on the possibility to declare the same cost or expenditure on a pro-rata basis to the Fund and another Union programme.
+(6a) In order to optimise the added value from investments funded wholly or in part through the Union budget, synergies should be sought, in particular, between the Fund and other Union programmes, including those under shared management.
+To maximise those synergies, key enabling mechanisms should be ensured, including cumulative funding of actions from the Fund and other Union programmes.
+Such cumulative funding should not exceed the total eligible costs of the action.
+For that purpose, this Regulation should set out appropriate rules, in particular on the possibility of declaring the same cost or expenditure under both the Fund and another Union programme on a pro-rata basis.

-(6b) When promoting the actions supported by this Fund, the recipients of Union funding should provide information in the languages relevant to the target audience.
+(6b) When promoting actions supported by the Fund, the recipients of Union funding should provide information in the language or languages of the target audience.
 To ensure the visibility of Union funding, recipients of that funding should refer to its origin when communicating on the action.
-To this end, recipients should ensure that all communications to the media and the public display the Union emblem, and explicitly mention the Union’s financial support.
+To that end, recipients should ensure that all communications to the media and the public display the Union emblem and explicitly mention the Union’s financial support.

-(6c) It should be possible for the Commission to use financial resources under this Fund to promote best practices and exchange information as regards to the implementation of the Fund.
+(6c) It should be possible for the Commission to use financial resources under the Fund to promote best practices and the exchange of information as regards the implementation of the Fund.

-(6d) The Commission should publish information on the support provided from the thematic facility under direct or indirect management in a timely manner and update this information where appropriate.
+(6d) The Commission should publish information on the support provided from the thematic facility under direct or indirect management in a timely manner and should update such information where appropriate.
 It should be possible to sort the data by specific objective, name of beneficiary, the amount legally committed and the nature and purpose of the measure.